DimitrovViktor/Custom-Homepage/README.md

  - Status (manual progress tracking)
  - Color (for sorting)

-Filters:
+Filters Section (can be hidden):
  - Date
  - Status

 ### Notes tool - configuration

 Config:
- - Works the same as the one in homepage - allows the user to edit everything
+ - Works the same as the one in homepage

 Categories:
  - Can be added through config